contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/02_entity-stores/03_edit-data.md

 ## Delete data

-You may delete your Entity Store entries one by one but if you need to delete all entries at once, use the **Delete all** button.
+You may delete your Entity entries one by one but if you need to delete all entries at once, use the **Delete all** button.
 Click the action button on the right of the **Delete** button and select **Delete all**.

 ![Delete all entries](images/delete-all-entries.jpg "Delete all entries")